litt1e-p/LPParallaxTableViewController/README.md

 # LPParallaxTableViewController
-a tableViewController with parallax effect
+a tableViewController with parallax effect header